Thinkware X1000 Review

 Visual Footprint

 Having such a large screen comes with its downsides, especially when it comes to its visual footprint.
 The Thinkware takes up a decent amount of space as it is roughly four inches long and over two inches wide.
 It resembles a small digital camera from the early 2000s and can be slightly distracting when driving.
-It is attached to the windshield by an adhesive mount, which is pretty standard for most dash cams.
+It attaches to the windshield with an adhesive mount, which is pretty standard for most dash cams.
 It doesn't have an internal battery, so it'll need to stay plugged in.
 An additional hardwiring kit is available to rid the hanging cord, and it also enables the parking mode.

 Should you buy the Thinkware X1000?